lakshmi-intechcode/jng_instr_folder/2_object_oriented/w01_d03/exercises/credit_card/README.md

     myCard.card_number ## '347650202246884'
 ```

-There are three instance methods.
+There are three instance methods, `determine_card_type`, `check_length`, and `validate`.
 You may perform these methods in the order you see fit.

 `determine_card_type` should check whether or not the credit card has valid starting numbers and return the card type.

 Visa must start with 4
 Mastercard must start with 51, 52, 53, 54 or 55
 AMEX must start with 34 or 37
 Discover must start with 6011

 `check_length` should check whether or not a credit card number is a valid length.

 Visa, MC and Discover have 16 digits
 AMEX has 15

 `validate` should run the Luhn Algorithm and return true or false.